Ichneutica epiastra: Life history and behaviour

 Eggs of this species are laid in summer or autumn and larvae feed during winter and spring.
 The larvae feed at night.
 During the day larvae hide in the bases of the leaves of their host species.
 When ready to pupate the larva journeys to the flower stem of its host, eats into the internal part of the stem and makes a chamber at the joint.
 This is where the larva spends several weeks before pupating.
 In preparation, just prior to pupating the larva will create a hole at the top of the chamber leaving only a thin layer of plant material to cover the hole.
-After approximately 6 weeks the adult moth emerges - normally in the evening between 7pm and 9pm.
-Adults are on the wing between October to February.
+After approximately six weeks the adult moth emerges - normally in the evening between 7pm and 9pm.
+Adults are on the wing between October and February.
 This species appears reluctantly attracted to light.
 It does however come more frequently to the brighter mercury vapour traps.